jrsb-dev/rag-studio/README.md

 # RAG Studio
+This is a work in progress.

-> **Open-source testing platform to discover what RAG approach works best for YOUR corpus.**
+> **Open-source local testing platform to discover what RAG approach works best for YOUR corpus.**

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)